jobrouter/typo3-process/Documentation/module.rst

    Field Size (required)
       This option is only shown with type :guilabel:`Text`.
 Enter the size of the field.
 When :ref:`starting an instance via the transfer table
-      <configuration-start-command>` the fields the values are truncated if too
+      <command-start>` the fields the values are truncated if too
       long to prevent errors when starting an instance.
 To disable the truncation enter `0`.